 Frein had been planning the ambush for months or possibly years, authorities said.

 Investigators said the items they found were either abandoned or hidden by Frein, who is a skilled marksman and trained survivalist.

-Authorities have said that Frein hated law enforcement and that they believe that he's solely focused on hurting more officers, but not civilians.
-A reporter asked Corbett why investigators concluded that.
+Authorities have said that Frein hated law enforcement and that they believe that he’s solely focused on hurting more officers, but not civilians.

-Corbett answered that the night of the barracks shooting, Frein had the opportunity to shoot civilians and didn't take it.
+When asked why investigators concluded that, Corbett answered that the night of the barracks shooting, Frein had the opportunity to shoot civilians and didn’t take it.

 “Frein obviously knows we’re there” searching, he said.